Generalising Collins' Theorem: Plan of the proof of Theorem , and first steps

 As each $\cS,\cT$ edge occurs exactly once in $R$, in a reduced picture on any surface over $Y$ there are no $\cS,\cT$ edges joining $\alpha$--discs.
 It follows that on a reduced annular picture, for each $\a$ disc, all $\cS$ edges go to the top boundary, and all $\cT$ edges to the bottom boundary.
-Thus $Q=Q_1\cdot Q_2$ with $Q_1,Q_2$ paths in $X\cup\cS$ and $X\cup\cT$ respectively, and the Collins property holds.
+Thus $Q$ is homotopic rel endpoints in $Y$ to $Q_1\cdot Q_2$ with $Q_1,Q_2$ paths in $X\cup\cS$ and $X\cup\cT$ respectively, and the Collins property holds.

 Inductive Step